ki tavo

 The word, mitzvot, is all too often translated as “commandments,” and because of its connotations in English, it’s a poor translation.

-Say the word commandment to me and I visualize some angry, tyrannical administrator waggling a finger at me, just waiting for me to mess up so that I can be punished.
+Say the word commandment to me and I visualize some angry, tyrannical administrator waggling a finger at me and ordering me about, just waiting for me to mess up so that I can be punished.
 That doesn’t sound like the God I know.

 So let’s get rid of that image.